 dtControl is a tool for compressing memoryless controllers arising out of automatic controller synthesis of cyberphysical systems (CPS). dtControl takes as input a controller synthesised by various formal verification tools and represents them in the form of decision trees.
 In the process, the size of the controller is reduced greatly, and at the same time, it becomes more explainable.
-While in principle, memoryless strategies in any format can be handled by dtControl, currently it supports controllers output by two tools: SCOTS and Uppaal Stratego.
-Additionally, there is rudimentary support for strategies produced by PRISM Model Checker and a pipeline with the model checker Storm is under works.
+While in principle, memoryless strategies in any format can be handled by dtControl, currently it supports controllers output by three tools: SCOTS, Uppaal Stratego and Storm.
+Additionally, there is rudimentary support for strategies produced by PRISM Model Checker.
 Moreover, it also supports a CSV-based format which allows the user to quickly experiment with the techniques provided by dtControl.